Performance Recommendations for vSAN ESA

 Networking

-Use 100GbE networking.
+Use fast networking.
 For higher demanding workloads, 100GbE networking ensures workloads running on vSAN ESA to exploit the capabilities of high-performing NVMe devices used by ESA, under maximum load.
 The use of 100GbE networking can be even more important in topologies that use vSAN’s disaggregated storage capabilities.
 Dell Technologies recently published "100GbE Networking - Harness the Performance of vSAN Express Storage Architecture" that details the significant performance improvements while using ESA on 100GbE networking versus 25GbE networking.
 A more extensive analysis can be found on this Dell VxRail Performance Analysis white paper.
 This testing used the ESA in vSAN 8 and does not include the performance improvements found in vSAN 8 U1.

 Don't let these minimum requirements, or competing solutions mislead you.
 Even though the networking requirements for the ESA are higher, if you are migrating production workloads from a vSAN OSA cluster to a vSAN ESA cluster, on average you will see fewer CPU and network resources used for those same workloads.
 This is because the vSAN ESA uses fewer CPU cycles and fewer network resources to process and store I/O when compared to the vSAN OSA.
 The only reason for these higher requirements is that the ESA can deliver near-device level performance of NVMe if the workloads demand it.
 A distributed storage solution that uses NVMe devices and does not require high speed networking is simply unable to exploit the full capabilities of NVMe storage devices.
 For more information on bandwidth requirements, see the post “Adaptive Network Traffic Shaping for the vSAN Express Storage Architecture.”